benvaljean/benvaljean.github.io/_posts/2008-06-04-SQL_Log_shipping_(Database_Server).markdown

 1. Full database backup of primary is done and restored to the secondary.
-2. Transaction logs from the primary need to be stored on a network drive accesable to both servers - it is usually not a good idea to automatically place the primary\'s transaction logs on the secondary.
+2. Transaction logs from the primary need to be stored on a network drive accesable to both servers - it is usually bad practice to automatically place the primary\'s transaction logs on the secondary.
 3. Secondary server\'s SQL server agent must have access to the